Membership & Code of Conduct

 - Appoint and hold appointee to taking and distribution of minutes of meeting containing decisions or specific messages.

-- Appoint visitors host and hold appointee to its tasks.
+- Appoint new visitors a host and hold appointee to its tasks.

 - Enforce accountable rules of members and take action where needed.

-- Account for and manage the cash flow process: obtain membership fees and record them in a journal.
+Obtain membership meeting fees and record them in a journal.

 - Know who’s attending as visitor (received from members).